 Ease of transport is no problem as the area has seven subway stations that are serviced by nine lines.
 These allow you to easily get to and from the neighborhood’s main streets of Fifth Avenue and Seventh Avenue.
 For entertainment and eating out, the area has a wonderful mix of indie boutiques, laid-back bars, and casual restaurants.
 The neighborhood is a true jewel for any senior citizen that wants a small-town feeling while still remaining a close part of NYC.

 Battery Park CityBattery Park City

 Despite being located near the hustle and bustle of Lower Manhattan, Battery Park City feels well removed from it.
 The upscale neighborhood is one of the most pleasant areas of the city to call home.
 This is thanks in large part to the calm atmosphere of the waterfront and its many parks and public spaces.
 Additionally, its central location and laid-back style of living mean residents don’t have to compromise on accessibility or peacefulness.
 While the area does get more crowded during lunch hour due to its proximity to the Financial District, on weekends, it gets a lot quieter.
 Senior citizens who love nature will find plenty to enjoy here with its calm atmosphere, pleasant public spaces, and amazing views of the Hudson River and Lady Liberty.

 Finding a New HomeFinding a New Home

 Beyond these five neighborhoods, NYC has an abundance of options to choose from.
-Not to mention, an abundance of housing options with co-ops, condos, townhouses, duplex’s and others to choose from.
+Not to mention plenty of housing options with co-ops, condos, townhouses, duplex’s, and others to choose from.
 If you feel like now is the time to look for a new home, then contact an Elika agent today to help make that dream a reality.
 Whatever your needs or preferences, our agents are trained to guide you through every step of the buying process and ensure your purchase is one you can be proud of.